-It's been more than a year since I interviewed Katy Bowman, biomechanical scientist extraordinaire and founder of the Restorative Exercise Institute.
+It's been more than a year since I interviewed Katy Bowman, biomechanical scientist extraordinaire and founder of Nutritious Movement.
 In that post, "Pelvic Floor Party: Kegels are NOT Invited," you might remember, I asked her about Kegels, expecting to hear something insightful about alignment.
 Instead she informed me that too many Kegels can actually cause pelvic floor dysfunction, and she said that deep, regular squats were the answer to pelvic floor strength.
 From that day forward this blog (hello to any of the 70,000 visitors who discovered Mama Sweat by reading that post) and my pelvic floor hasn't been the same.
 To be clear, both are better for that discussion.

 Katy and I wanted to check in with each other via our blogs (you can read her interview with me here).
 A lot has happened in a year.
 Katy's biggest news is that she became a mom herself.
 Her site should be required reading for anyone thinking about thinking about becoming pregnant.
 She is also gestating a few books.
 But I'll let her explain...

 KARA: OK, smarty pants big-brain biomechanical scientist...
 Now that you've been pregnant and birthed a super-adorable human does the real-life experience change the text-book experience?
 That is to say, were there any surprises about pregnancy and postpartum?
 You have fantastic info for pregnancy and postpartum moms on your site, does it change at all now?
 (And how many different ways can I phrase that question?)